Reading Progress

 Science tells us it's about the ability to sense, respond, and adapt to the environment.

-Surprisingly, this concept extends beyond the realm of terrestrial plants, touching the lives of aquatic ones, including moss balls.
+Surprisingly, this concept extends beyond the realm of terrestrial plants, touching the lives of aquatic ones, including marimo moss balls.

 Research has illuminated the ways plants communicate with each other and react to external stimuli.
 For example, studies have shown that trees can send distress signals through a network often dubbed the "Wood Wide Web," alerting their neighbors to threats like pests or diseases.